zhlzhl/RL_flex_design/readme.md

 We modified core.py to add temperature into the policy action.
 The size of the two hidden layers of the 3-layer MLP can be specified using `--custom_h`, e.g., `--custom_h 1024-128`.

-Note that the default behavior is during training, rewards are calculated using 50 samples of demand to evaluate the structgure, while during the evaluation, rewards are calculated using 5000 samples.
-Therefore, one important metric to look for is `Eval_EpRet-Max`, which shows the structure performance of the best out of 50 structures that are generated during each evaluation every `--save_freq` epoch.

 ## Directory structure
 is mostly unchanged from spinningup.
 A few changes are made as listed below: